 If your current architecture already consists of programmable gateways, you might be able to deploy ML models to these nodes if the compute capabilities are sufficient.
 Chances are, however, that if the architecture wasn’t designed from the ground up to support advanced edge computing applications, that it might be difficult.

-What's the best way to get started with edge AI on the IoT?
+What's the best way to get started with edge AI in IoT?